Frequently Asked Questions - All FAQs

 You will be given full access to the online curriculum and classes within one business day of processing your curriculum access fee.
-Instructions of how to begin the online curriculum and classes will be sent to your email account.
-Textbooks needed to complete the first section of the curriculum will be mailed within 2-3 business days.
+A program introduction call will be set up with your Program Specialist to help guide you towards certification.

 Can I start my field experience (internship or clinical teaching assignment) without completing the 30 clock hour observation requirement?

 No. WCACP must have documentation showing a teaching candidate has met the 30 clock hour requirement before you will be able to start your field experience.